MIMII DUE: Sound Dataset for Malfunctioning Industrial Machine Investigation and Inspection with Domain Shifts due to Changes in Operational and Environmental Conditions: Introduction

 \section{Introduction}

-Anomalous sound detection (ASD) \cite{koizumi2017neyman, kawaguchi2017how, koizumi2019neyman, kawaguchi2019anomaly, koizumi2019batch, suefusa2020anomalous, purohit2020deep} is to identify whether the sound emitted from a machine is normal or anomalous.
+Anomalous sound detection (ASD)~\cite{koizumi2017neyman, kawaguchi2017how, koizumi2019neyman, kawaguchi2019anomaly, koizumi2019batch, suefusa2020anomalous, purohit2020deep} is defined as identifying whether the sound emitted from a machine is normal or anomalous.
 Automatically detecting machine malfunctions is an essential technology for the fourth industrial revolution, such as factory automation using artificial intelligence (AI), and quickly detecting machine abnormalities by observing machine sounds will be helpful for machine condition-based maintenance (CBM).

-One of the significant challenges in putting ASD to practical use is to detect unknown abnormal sounds in a situation where only normal sounds are available as training data (called "unsupervised" ASD).
+One of the significant challenges in putting ASD to practical use is how to detect unknown abnormal sounds in a situation where only normal sounds are available as training data (called ``unsupervised'' ASD).
 In real-world factories, actual anomalous sounds rarely occur and are highly diverse.
-Therefore, it is impossible to collect all possible abnormal sound patterns as training data exhaustively, and it is necessary to detect unseen abnormal sounds.
-There are several datasets of machine operating sounds \cite{koizumi2019toyadmos, purohit2019mimii, grollmisch2019sounding}, among which ToyADMOS \cite{koizumi2019toyadmos} and MIMII Dataset \cite{purohit2019mimii} are suitable for unsupervised ASD performance evaluation.
-Both two datasets contain not only many normal sound clips for training and testing but also machine fault sounds for testing.
-The two datasets were also used in Task 2 of IEEE AASP Challenge on Detection and Classification of Acoustic Scenes and Events (DCASE 2020 Challenge) \cite{koizumi2020dcase}, and evaluation of the two datasets has led to the development of various methods for unsupervised ASD \cite{giri2020self, primus2020anomalous, kapka2020id, inoue2020detection}.
+Therefore, it is practically impossible to collect all possible abnormal sound patterns as training data, and it is necessary for unseen abnormal sounds to be detected.
+There are several datasets of machine operating sounds~\cite{koizumi2019toyadmos, purohit2019mimii, grollmisch2019sounding}, among which ToyADMOS~\cite{koizumi2019toyadmos} and MIMII Dataset~\cite{purohit2019mimii} are suitable for unsupervised ASD performance evaluation.
+Both datasets contain not only many normal sound clips for training and testing but also machine fault sounds for testing.
+The two datasets were also used in Task 2 of the IEEE AASP Challenge on Detection and Classification of Acoustic Scenes and Events (DCASE 2020 Challenge)~\cite{koizumi2020dcase}, and experiments on the two datasets have led to the development of various methods for unsupervised ASD~\cite{giri2020self, primus2020anomalous, kapka2020id, inoue2020detection}.